academe/SagePay-Integration/README.md

     ]
 ~~~

-### 3D Secure Callback
+### 3D Secure Redirect

-The result of the transaction, assuming all is otherwise fine, will a `Secure3DRedirect` object.
+The result of the transaction, assuming all is otherwise fine, will be a `Secure3DRedirect` object.
 This message will return true for `isRedirect()`.
 Given this, a POST redirection is needed.

-This minimal form will deomstrate how the redirect is done:
+This minimal form will demonstrate how the redirect is done:

 ~~~php
 if ($transaction_response->isRedirect()) {